One Thousand Days Transformed - The Campaign for Cedarville

 How do you match me with clinical preceptors?

-The PNP area of focus coordinator and the MSN Clinical Placement Coordinator (CPC) will partner with you to secure clinical site placement.
+The PNP track coordinator and the Clinical Placement Coordinator (CPC) will partner with you to secure clinical site placement.
 The CPC will initiate contact with you early in your program to establish goals and map out a tentative clinical plan.
 PNP students need the knowledge and skills to care for patients from birth through the age of 21.
 Mapping out a clinical plan that includes the majority of hours in a primary care setting with a mix of preceptors (MD, APRN) in a variety of clinical sites will provide optimal preparation for practice and the national certification exam.

 Is travel required as part of my clinical placements?

 Travel is often necessary during the clinical courses.
-While the CPC will work with you to secure clinical site placement as close to your geographical location it may be necessary to travel to obtain required clinical hours.
+While the CPC will work with you to secure clinical site placement as close to your geographical location as possible, it may be necessary to travel to obtain required clinical hours.

 How many times do I need to be on campus?

-The on-campus experiences include Clinical Enrichment following NSG 6170 Advanced Health Assessment and Diagnostic Reasoning for Advanced Nursing Practice, Fall Enrichment, Spring Enrichment, and Summer Enrichment.
+The on-campus experiences include Clinical Enrichment following NSG 6170: Advanced Health Assessment and Diagnostic Reasoning for Advanced Nursing Practice, Fall Enrichment, Spring Enrichment, and Summer Enrichment.
 The Fall/Spring/Summer Enrichments are typically two days (Thursday and Friday) during the sixth week of the semester for each clinical course.